Karen Levin, Ph.D Speech Therapist, Johannesburg

 I am on the editorial board of the international journal, Developmental Neurorehabilitation, and review articles for a number of local and international journals.

 In my practice I see children with a range of communication impairments, and I also see adults, but I restrict my daily work with adults to those who have sustained traumatic head injuries and those who have cerebral palsy.
 I prefer to refer all other adults to my colleagues where appropriate.
 Because of my lifelong interest in communication disorders of a neurological nature (such as cerebral palsy, traumatic brain injury and genetic syndromes), I carry out assessments for medico-legal purposes as well.
-I do not employ other speech therapists but conduct all work myself.
+I do not employ other speech-language therapists but conduct all work myself.
 I refer to local audiologists for hearing tests when required

 Some personal trivia